alshedivat/al-folio/_posts/2023-11-03-dtm1_vs_icesat2.md

 From the figure 1, we can clearly see the aspect-dependent error, the fingerprint of the geo-referencing mismatch, is removed through co-registration, as indicated by the median value (Q50) being located close to zero for all bins (a).
 Although ATL08 (version 5) has contained geolocation errors since 2021.12 (which have been fixed in version 6), the overall amount of data from that period is not significant to produced wrong co-registration.
 Additionally, gradient descent co-registration has a certain ability to suppress noise.

 The figure also shows significant residual bias after co-registration.
 The dh has a nearly linear relationship with slope and curvature (b, c).
 This bias requires further correction.

 ### The difference after bias correction

 After the bias correction, the comparison between DTM1 and DTM10 indicates that they both achieved a high level of accuracy on low slope categories, with less than 1 m and 0.5 m NMAD in 65% and 35% of cases, respectively.
 In contrast, the worst results are observed in the top 5% of *slope* quantiles and the least 5% of *n_photons* quantiles, which resulted in an NMAD of 2.4 m and 1.8 m, respectively.
 The bias correction applied to GLO30 produced better results than for FAB, with approximately 40% of measurements showing an NMAD of less than 1 m on the low slopes category (Figure 4.3 in my thesis).
-These improvements demonstrate the effectiveness of our approach in eliminating biases.
+These improvements demonstrate the effectiveness of our bias correction in eliminating bias.